Basic styling

 #set page(width: 15cm, margin: (left: 4cm, right: 4cm))

-specifying all arguments every time is awfully cumbersome.
+with many arguments every time is awfully cumbersome.

 #set par(justify: true)